 To give you an example of the effective use of this kind of system, one of my clients uses a well-known software system, and I took my two daughters to his restaurant for the second time in two years.
 I am well known to the staff but to my pleasant surprise my daughters were also greeted by name upon arrival because somebody had made notes in the system two years prior.
 When we were seated the sommelier asked me if I had enjoyed the Bindi Pinot I had ordered last time and if I would I like a recommendation of something similar — it was very impressive, even though I knew how they did it.

 Online reservation systems have evolved from big, clunky, expensive terminals that used to be physically located at the restaurant and connected to local servers, to more modern online diaries that are web-based, accessible from anywhere and much more affordable.
-Ten years ago a reservation system in Australia would set you back $10 – $15,000.
-Today, they are a fraction of that cost and are available on monthly subscription, rather than money up-front.
+Ten years ago a reservation system in Australia would set you back a lot of money.
+Today, they are a fraction of the cost and are available on monthly subscription, rather than money up-front.

 One big advantage of online systems is the ability for customers to make bookings quickly and easily via their smart phones or tablets; wherever they are at the time.
 This is particularly appealing to the X, Y and Z generations who seem to live on these devices.
 To be fair, there are some, mainly older people who don’t like booking over the net, but they are in a very small minority.

-Another strong positive of these web based systems is that they often link-in with other restaurant marketing channels such as Google, Qantas Restaurants, Gourmet Traveller, Urbanspoon and TripAdvisor and so they capture potential customers from a variety of sources.
+Another strong positive of these web based systems is that they often link-in with other restaurant marketing channels such as Google, Gourmet Traveller, Zomato and TripAdvisor and so they capture potential customers from a variety of sources.
 This can greatly multiply their effectiveness.

 Like software reservations systems, online systems can also maintain customer records, but they have the added advantage of being able to provide useful operational benchmark statistics such as customer average spends, popular times for bookings, where your customers come from, etc. They can also give you an insight into how other, similar restaurants are performing by providing statistics on general trends in your region.
 Other benefits include the capture of customers email addresses which can then be used for your email marketing via newsletter, and the maintenance of ‘blacklists’ of customers who are regular no shows together with information about who is dining and when.